aakriiti2504/UFOs/README.md

 ### 2. Aligning the Code:

 When we align our code, we're putting our plans into action, such as when we start transitioning our storyboard into a webpage.
 We'll start by building our components.
 The first one will be the table we generate with JavaScript.
 In VS Code, the first thing we're going to do is import the data.
 Then, declare a variable, tableData, using const.
 Next, we need to point our data to our HTML page.
 Specifically, we need to tell JavaScript what type of element the data will be displayed in.
 We already know that the data will be displayed in a table, so in our code editor we'll reference the tbody HTML tag using D3.
 D3 is a JavaScript library that produces sophisticated and highly dynamic graphics in an HTML webpage.
 It is often used by data professionals to create dashboards, or a collection of visual data (such as graphs and maps), for presentation.

+### File Structure :

+Building a page that contains JavaScript will require Dana to link additional JavaScript files to the index.html file that she'll be working on later.
+This means keeping track of multiple things at once: an HTML file, JavaScript files, images (for customizing the webpage) and a CSS style sheet.
+Therefore, it's a good idea for Dana to establish a solid folder structure now instead of when she's elbow deep in creating her JavaScript functions.
+Before we get too far along with our coding, we need to set up a file organization system for our repo.
+The end result of this project will be an HTML page or application, so we need to establish the proper folder structure accordingly.
+At a high level, here's what we'll do:

+- 1. Create the index.html file.
+- 2. Create a subfolder to hold the CSS file (style.css).
+- 3. Create a subfolder for images.
+- 4. Create a subfolder to hold JavaScript.

+First, in the repo folder we established earlier ("UFOs"), create the index.html file.
+This file is the window to our work: the table and Dana's article summary (along with titles and filters) will all be displayed through this file.

+Next, create a subfolder in the repo folder named "static."
+This static folder will hold our static CSS file; this only means that it isn't being moved or altered externally.
+In VS code, right-click the menu and select "New Folder," and then name it "static."

+Inside the static folder, create another subfolder named "css" to hold the style.css file.
+We'll customize our webpage using the style.css sheet.